Engin-Boot/pong-stage-travikumar201/Stage0/check-collision.md

-# check for collison on paddle or wall
+# check for collision on paddle or wall

 ## Feature